 Health Care and Social Assistance is the largest industry in 21 out of 28 of the local workforce development areas in Texas.
 The industry increased by more than 68,000 jobs from the fourth quarter of 2019 to the fourth quarter of 2022.
 Generally, this industry has shown to be resilient in Texas during slower economic times due to the population of aging residents, including retirees.
-However, claims filed indicate that this industry was heavily affected by layoffs related to elective procedures as the state battled COVID-19.
+However, claims filed indicate that this industry was heavily affected by layoffs related to elective procedures.
 The population of Texas continues to increase, with Health Care displaying long-term employment growth through 2022.